rgreenblatt/cs1690_handout/Weenix-Operating-System.md

 -   Advanced device support (including APIC and PATA with BMIDE)

-In the fall of 2018, Tom and group of students sought to port Weenix to x86_64 and generally improve the Weenix operating system.
+In the fall of 2018, Tom and group of students ported Weenix to x86_64.
 The following spring, David Armanious, made massive improvements to Weenix including:

 -   Symmetric multiprocessing